deleeuw/jansweb/content/post/wijsen/_index.md

 **Did you become assistant professor after?**

 I was already assistant professor.
 I&#39;m not entirely sure about the time scale, but I think I probably became, what was then called lector, in maybe 1975 and at some point, lectors were converted to full professors, in maybe 1976, 1977 something like that.
-So I became professor, and then eventually, van de Geer stepped back and I became the chair of data theory, which was around 1980.
+So I became professor, and then eventually, Van de Geer stepped back and I became the chair of data theory, which was around 1980.
 We also started to organize these Gifi post doctoral courses, and building out that project, until I left in 1987.

 **And then you went Los Angeles.**

-I was invited by UCLA to build a statistics graduate program in the division of social sciences.
-There was some sort of initiative by the dean of social sciences to build out the quantitative components of the various social science departments, so they needed somebody in charge of that, of that effort.
-It was an open application, but eventually they chose me, and I got an appointment partially in psychology and partially in mathematics, so I was professor of mathematics in psychology, starting in 1987.
-And then when I arrived there, it turned out that most of the faculty didn&#39;t really want a division or a graduate program in statistics for the social sciences, but they wanted a department of statistics, because there wasn&#39;t one at the UCLA.
-So then we surreptitiously, maybe against the wishes of the dean of social sciences, started our effort to build a statistics department at UCLA.
-That took about 11 years, but eventually in 1998 we got a department of statistics and I became the chair of the department of statistics until my retirement, which was three years ago.
+I was invited by UCLA to build a statistics graduate program in the Division of Social Sciences.
+There was some sort of initiative by the Dean of Social Sciences to build out the quantitative components of the various social science departments, so they needed somebody in charge of that, of that effort.
+It was an open application, but eventually they chose me, and I got an appointment partially in psychology and partially in mathematics, so I was professor of mathematics and of psychology, starting in 1987.
+And then when I arrived there, it turned out that most of the faculty didn&#39;t really want a division or a graduate program in statistics for the social sciences, but they wanted a Department of Statistics, because there wasn&#39;t one at the UCLA.
+So then we surreptitiously, maybe against the wishes of the Dean of Social Sciences, started our effort to build a statistics department at UCLA.
+That took about 11 years, but eventually in 1998 we got a Department of Statistics and I became the chair of the department of statistics until my retirement, which was three years ago.

 **Did the statistics department also encourage psychometric research?**